 Credit institutions and investments firms must still comply with the clawback provision of CRD IV which provide that up to 100% of variable remuneration must be subject to clawback arrangements where (for example) an individual has participated in or has been responsible for conduct which resulted in significant losses to the investment firm or credit institution, or where the individual has failed to meet appropriate standards of fitness and probity.

 The bonus cap introduced by CRD IV also continues to apply whereby a maximum ratio between the fixed and variable component of the total remuneration must still be set.
 The rules on bonus caps set the base ratio between fixed and variable remuneration at 1:1, such that an individual’s bonus could not exceed their fixed remuneration.
 Member states under CRD IV could allow this ratio to be increased to 1:2 with the approval of shareholders and Ireland has allowed for the possibility of such an increase.

-For further information please contact Enda Newton (Partner), Andrea de Courcey (Associate), or your usual AMOSS contact.
+For further information please contact Andrea de Courcey (Solicitor), or your usual AMOSS contact.